 But even if you walk to your local florist, the flowers you buy are unlikely to have been grown locally.
 Up to 80 percent of the 5.6 billion stems of flowers sold in the United States each year are imported, according to the Washington Post.

 Plus, what about the pesticides?
 Finding a local florist who offers organic flowers is likely to be a challenge — an impossible challenge for some — and non-organic flowers have often been treated with potentially harmful chemicals.

-looks at that option — and concludes the eco-benefits of that choice is unclear: "it’s impossible to say how many real roses it takes to equal the environmental impact of a bouquet of silk flowers."
+There are always silk flowers.
+Slate looks at that option — and concludes the eco-benefits of that choice is unclear: "it’s impossible to say how many real roses it takes to equal the environmental impact of a bouquet of silk flowers."
 What is clear, however, is that dusty fake flowers often aren't a gift that keeps giving, even if they technically last forever.
 As Slate puts it, "are you seriously considering hauling the same dusty vase of fake flowers out of the closet every year?"

-, which offers organic and Veriflora-certified flowers.
-But if that search criteria doesn’t turn up anyone in your town, you’ll need to make a tough decision: supporting local businesses by buying conventional flowers from a neighborhood florist — or supporting the organic farming by buying organic flowers online — or supporting fair trade by buying fair trade certified roses.
+What should you do?
+If you must have roses, I suggest trying to find a local florist who offers organic or eco-certified blooms as a first option.
+In Los Angeles, for example, we have Wisteria Lane Flowers, which offers organic and Veriflora-certified flowers.
+But if that online search criteria doesn’t turn up anyone in your town, you’ll need to make a tough decision: supporting local businesses by buying conventional flowers from a neighborhood florist, supporting organic farming by buying organic flowers online or nearby or supporting fair trade by buying fair trade certified blooms.